andrasq/node-docs/event-loop-blocked.md

 input in a single json and decodes it into an object atomically, blocking at the call level only dropped to 900ms.

-We will be looking at making argument decoding non-blocking next.
+Next we will be looking at making argument decoding less blocking.

-As a side note, it turns out there are packages out there that do measure blocking in node (using the same principle that we came up with), but this was literally faster to implement than to search for.
+As a side note, it turns out there are packages out there that measure blocking in node (using the same principle that we came up with), but this was literally faster to implement than to search for.